 The transmission of ETEC occurs in tropical countries through contaminated food and drinking water.
-For the attachment to the mucosa of the intestine these strains have specific fimbriae called colonization factors.
+For the attachment to the mucosa of the intestine, these strains have specific fimbriae called colonization factors.
 The pathogenic effect is caused by one of the cholera toxins similar to the heat-labile enterotoxin and two heat-stable (up to 100°C) toxins.
 Guanylate cyclase is stimulated through the toxins, among other things, whereby the sodium absorption is inhibited, and more water is extracted from the intestine.
 It often results in massive watery diarrheas, which are self-limiting in the form of traveller’s diarrhea.
 In children, it can lead to life-threatening courses through dehydration.

 Infections with enteroinvasive E. coli

 The infection with EIEC resembles a shigella infection.
-The bacteria penetrate the epithelial cells of the colon and lead to a granulocytic inflammation with discharge of blood and mucus.
+The bacteria penetrate the epithelial cells of the colon and lead to a granulocytic inflammation with the discharge of blood and mucus.
 Even EIEC strains have toxins, which additionally lead to water and electrolyte loss.